katelynburke/missing_migrants/README.md

 1) World map depicting the locations of missing migrants
 2) World map with a focus on the coast of Northern Africa
 3) World map with a focus on the deadly passageway from Libya to Italy (Mediterranean Sea)
+4) World map with a focus on the United States/Mexico border
 4) Migration causes of death
 5) Missing migrants by month and year
 6) Deaths along migration routes